-Any pet owner will tell you that all pets have the occasional accident.
-Whether it’s a new puppy learning the ropes, or an aging friend unable to control himself, it happens.
-For that reason, pet owners should know how to spot treat the accident and when they should call in a professional to remove pet urine from carpet.
+If you are a pet owner, you know that accidents are unavoidable.
+Whether it’s a new puppy learning the ropes, or an old friend unable to control himself, it happens.
+For that reason, pet owners should know how to spot treat the accident, as well as when to call in a professional carpet cleaner.

 DIY Pet Urine Removal

 If your puppy gets excited and gives a little squirt, there is really no need to call the carpet cleaners.
-For small accidents, keep a mixture of 1 cup water and 2 Tbsp white vinegar on hand in a spray bottle.
+For small accidents, keep a mixture of 1 cup water and 2 tbsp white vinegar in a spray bottle.
 Blot the urine with a paper towel and lightly spray the area with the diluted vinegar.
-Don’t go crazy or you will trade the smell of urine for the smell of pickles.
+Don’t go crazy or your carpet will smell like pickles instead of urine.
 After the diluted vinegar dries, the urine smell should disappear.

 Neutralizing the smell is only part of the treatment.
 You also need to treat the stain.
 Even if do not see a spot right after the accident, one can develop over time.
 Urine has a bleaching effect.
 If you do not remove pet urine from the carpet, it will cause fading.

 Soak up as much of the liquid as possible.
 Use a commercial spot cleaner (found at the store with the cleaning supplies) to treat the area.
 Follow the directions from the manufacturer carefully.
-Do NOT forget to test a small section of carpet in an out of the way place, like a closet.
+You can test a small section of carpet in an out of the way place, like a closet.
 Once the spot has been cleaned, don’t forget to spray your enzyme cleaner.
 Without extraction, there is no way to remove all the pet urine from the carpet.